 Collect a range of ideas for solving the problem.
 It is common for a group to get stuck debating one or two early ideas - by coming up with other possibilities you can help each other think more flexibly.
 Where possible these suggestions should bear in mind the concerns you've already heard, but be clear that at this stage they are only ideas.
 This can help you avoid a situation where people are overly attached to the first idea they like, or disproportionately threatened by ideas they don't like.
 To generate ideas you could use techniques such as ideastorms or breaking into small groups.

 Draw on all the experience, knowledge and wisdom present in your group.
 Make sure that everyone is heard.
 In particular, try to encourage everyone to voice disagreements and reservations, which can be hard to do when a majority (or a very vocal few) are being enthusiastic.

 After discussing the issue freely move on to finding agreement on what needs to be done.

-This stage is also called synthesis, which means coming up with a proposal by combining elements from several different ideas.
+This stage is also called synthesis, which means coming up with a proposal by combining elements from several different ideas or perspectives.

-Start with a summary of where you think the group and its different members are at.
+A summary of where you think the group and its different members are at can help everyone focus on finding a solution acceptable to all.
 Outline the emerging common ground as well as the unresolved differences: “It seems like we’ve almost reached agreement on that element, but we need to explore this part further to address everyone’s concerns.”
 It’s important to not only pick up on clear differences, but also on more subtle agreement or disagreement.

 It can really help to use a flipchart or a whiteboard to write up the areas of agreement and issues to be resolved.
 This means everyone can see what’s happening and it focusses the discussion.